-Always weary our seat belt, also in urban traffic and when you are a rear seat passenger.
+Always wear your seat belt, and that means also in urban traffic and when you are a rear seat passenger.
 It can save your life!

 Pregnant women too must always wear a seat belt, keeping the lap belt low and snug on the hips and pelvis (not the waist or abdomen, where a ctuating belt tensioners could cause serious injury in the event of a collision).
 In the event of an accident, persons not wearing seat belts endanger their fellow occupants and themselves.